Vistahm/ewc/readme.md

 When you build the project, [Go](https://go.dev/) will automatically download and install these dependencies for you.

 ## Contributing
-This program is still under some development.
-There can be found some potentially bugs.
+This program is still under development.
+Bugs can appear.
 If you encounter any problem feel free to open an issue under this repository.

 Any contributions are welcome!